 Ruth is a wonderful artist and person.
 She is meticulous in her work, and is an enthusiastic, dedicated, and supportive teacher.
 She patiently guided us through the glass blowing workshop as a team, taking us through each step and helped us make the most of collaborative learning.
 She created a positive and safe environment for all of us, always there with expert hands when we needed.
 The objects we made were far beyond what I thought initially possible for me as a beginner; I can't wait to learn more from Ruth! - HERMOINE

-Next workshop dates commence mid May 2021
+Next workshop dates commence mid May and run through to the end of June 2021

 In this 20 minute one-on-one session with the expert guidance of a Master Glassblower, learn some of the basic glassblowing techniques to make a spherical or egg-shaped paperweight.